MSc/PGDip Advanced Audiology Studies / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 You may choose to complete 60 credits for a PGCert (exit award) or 120 credits for a PGDip.
-On successful completion of 120 credits, progression to the full MSc qualification allows you to explore, in depth, a specific aspect of audiology practice, policy, research or education in the form of a 60 credit, 12,000-15,000 words dissertation.
+On successful completion of 120 credits, progression to the full MSc qualification allows you to explore, in depth, a specific aspect of audiology practice, policy, research or education in the form of a 60-credit, 12,000 to 15,000-word dissertation.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.